-The Human Capital Committee consists of three directors, Ram K. Krishnan, Thomas Bogan and Robert M. Whelan, Jr., none of whom was formerly an officer of ours.
-During fiscal 2023, none of our executive officers has served as a member of either the board of directors or compensation committee of any entity, one or more of whose executive officers served as a member of either the board of directors or compensation committee.
+The Human Capital Committee consists of four directors, Ram K. Krishnan, Thomas F. Bogan, Robert M. Whelan, Jr. and David J. Henshall, none of whom was formerly an officer of ours.
+During fiscal 2024, none of our executive officers has served as a member of either the board of directors or compensation committee of any entity, one or more of whose executive officers served as a member of either the Board or the Human Capital Committee.

 Ram K. Krishnan is the Executive Vice President and Chief Operating Officer of Emerson, our controlling stockholder, since February 2021.
-Under the Stockholders Agreement, the Company has agreed with Emerson to use its best efforts to elect the Emerson Nominees, which includes, Ram K. Krishnan to the Board, subject to Emerson continuing to own certain ownership percentages.
+Under the Stockholders Agreement, we have agreed with Emerson to use our best efforts to elect the Emerson Designees, which includes, Ram K. Krishnan, to the Board, subject to Emerson continuing to own certain ownership percentages.